sylvioneto/terraform_gcp/shared-vpc/README.md

 echo $GOOGLE_CLOUD_PROJECT
 ```

-3. Create a bucket to store your project's Terraform state.
+3. Create a bucket to store your the Terraform state.
 ```
 gsutil mb gs://$GOOGLE_CLOUD_PROJECT-tf-state
 ```